I imagine I’ll continue to get such requests, so I thought I’d create this little note, and just direct people here for expediency.

 I think many, many Ahmadi Muslims (and Muslims generally), can relate.

 My writings are not only for me.
 They are meant to give others out there a voice.
-In fact, you who seek to do the intervention on me, well, I’d like to do an intervention on you too.
+In fact, you who seek to do the intervention on me, well, I too would like to do an intervention—on you!
 I want to challenge your assumptions.
 I want to open your mind and your heart.
 Regardless of whether either of us succeeds, I’ll still shake your hand, give you a hug and part with a kind word.

 If I get into the weeds right now in discussions with Ahmadis, I am delaying the more pressing work I believe in.
 When I have my thoughts organized into words, we’ll talk.